 How to Provide Transportation in Istanbul?

-Getting around in Istanbul is easy and convenient thanks to its extensive transportation network.
+Getting around Istanbul is easy and convenient thanks to its extensive transportation network.
 Public bus services are available in almost every corner of the city.

 Istanbul Metro has 8 lines covering the European and Asian sides.
 These lines include subways, trams, and a funicular.
 Marmaray is the only subway line that is crossing the Bosphorus underwater.